Techartflowio/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 In the Forward Rendering Path, the [Layers](https://docs.unity3d.com/Manual/Layers.html) feature lets you tell Unity to render specific meshes with a specific set of Lights.
 The [Layers](https://docs.unity3d.com/Manual/Layers.html) feature uses the culling mask system.

-The Deferred Rendering Path cannot use the layer system with light culling masks, because the shading is deferred to a later stage in the rendering loop (see the **Deferred rendering (stencil)** step in the [Deferred Rendering Path render Passes](#render-passes) table.)
+The Deferred Rendering Path cannot use the layer system with light culling masks, because the shading is deferred to a later stage in the rendering loop (check the **Deferred rendering (stencil)** step in the [Deferred Rendering Path render Passes](#render-passes) table.)